stijnbuurman/min.js/README.md

 # min.js

-A super tiny JavaScript library to execute simple DOM querying and hooking event listeners.
-Aims to return the raw DOM node for you to manipulate directly, using HTML5 (et al) tech like `element.classList` or `element.innerHTML`, etc.
+A tiny JQuery syntax inspired library for querying, events and some simple DOM manipulation.
+This is a fork of Remy Sharp's min.js which is no longer being maintained.

 [![Build Status](https://travis-ci.org/stijnbuurman/min.js.png?branch=master)](https://travis-ci.org/stijnbuurman/min.js)